-You need to implement the following auditing rules for the Employees table:
+You need to implement the following auditing rules for the Employees table: You need to implement the following auditing rules for the Employees table: - Record any changes that are made to the data in the Employees table.

-- Record any changes that are made to the data in the Employees table. - Customize the data recorded by the audit operations.
+- Customize the data that is recorded by the audit operations.